 Ishikari nabe (Miso based hot pot with salmon and vegetables)

 Ishikari nabe is a hot pot which cooks salmon and vegetables like cabbage, Japanese radish, onions etc. with the stock of miso and kelp.
-Sometimes butter or milk will be added to make it thick taste.
-Ishikari city in Hokkaido is famous for their salmon catch in autumn and Ishikari nabe was originally a fishermen’s dish during the fishing invented to enjoy every part of salmons they caught.
+Sometimes butter or milk will be added to give it a thick taste.
+Ishikari City in Hokkaido is famous for their salmon catch in autumn and Ishikari nabe was originally a fishermen’s dish during the catch season, invented to enjoy every part of salmon they caught without wasting any.

 Where to eat: Nakamura